Bombay sandwich (1 piece)

 Stay Hydrated

-Engage in light physical activity, such as a brisk walk, after your meal to help utilize the glucose more efficiently.
+Engage in light physical activity, such as a short walk, after your meal.
+Exercise helps your muscles use glucose more efficiently, reducing blood sugar levels.

 metabolic